ModelEarth/localsite/start/steps/README.md

 ### Quick setup for contributors

+Run in your webroot folder to start a local http server.
+(Or run in step 4 below.)

+	python -m http.server 8887

 **1.** Fork our <a href="https://github.com/ModelEarth/localsite" target="_blank">localsite</a>, <a href="https://github.com/ModelEarth/data-commons" target="_blank">data-commons</a>, <a href="https://github.com/ModelEarth/data-pipeline" target="_blank">data-pipeline</a> and <a href="https://github.com/ModelEarth/earthscape" target="_blank">earthscape</a> repos to make contributions.

 **2.** Enter your GitHub account to insert it in cmds below for your forked repos.